• Skip to primary navigation

 Restaurant-Style Carne Asada Steak Ingredients

-• freshly squeezed lime juice (or lemons if you're in a pinch)
+• Freshly squeezed lime juice (lemon works in a pinch)

 NOTE: If using low-sodium soy sauce, add ½ teaspoon (2g) kosher salt to the marinade.
 I don't add salt when I'm using regular soy sauce because it's salty enough.